 Located a short walk from Gloucester Cathedral is the Bishop Hooper Memorial is a pretty historic monument in St Mary’s Square.
 The best way to find this is by passing through Saint Mary’s Gate to the west of the principal building.
 You can find this in the gardens of St Mary de Lode Church and is quite impressive.

-The monument commemorates Bishop Hooper who they burnt at the stake in 1555.
+The monument commemorates Bishop Hooper, who they burnt at the stake in 1555.
 They killed John Hopper because of his protestant religious beliefs.
-They built this memorial in between the years of 1861-63.
+They built this memorial in between the years of 1861 and 1863.
 The monument includes a statue of the bishop facing to the east, and many decorative features.

 Execution by burning at the stake

 They killed the Bishop on February 9, 1555, two years into Mary’s reign.
 This happened outside of the Cathedral in St Mary’s Square.
 The charges were for heresy.
 Heresy is any belief or theory that is strongly at variance with established beliefs.
-In particular, the accepted beliefs of a church or religious organization, The Catholic Faith.
+In particular, the accepted beliefs of a church or religious organisation, The Catholic Faith.

 His execution supposedly took three attempts to kill him.
 They say Bishop Hooper cried out, ‘For God’s love, good people, give me more fire!’ during his execution.
 This was quite the spectacle with around 7000 people witnessing his last moments.
 During the foundation excavations, they found a charred wooden stake.
 We can now find this in the Gloucester Life Museum.
-Was it his?
+Was it the stake they burned him on?